 Life in New York while on Rotations

-It’s when we get to put our Basic Sciences knowledge to work.
+It’s when we get to put our Preclinical Sciences knowledge to work.
 It’s crazy to see how much more information there is still to learn.
 After Step 1, I felt like I was really prepared and ready for the wards.
 I feel like I’m able to apply the knowledge now and organize it better.
 Learning the criteria for diagnosis and proper assessment and plan techniques really makes things stick.
 It gets easier to remember the large amount of information for me at least because I can see it in practice.

 Brooklyn is nice.
 There are lots of great places to visit and plenty of good eating spots.
 There is always something going on and it’s easy to find free events when you make the time to go relax.
 I’m pretty sure there are always people in Times Square giving out free comedy show tickets every day.
 It’s easy to get sucked in and spend all day at the hospital or studying, but it’s important to take some personal time.
 Some rotation schedules might be 7AM-7PM while others it’s normal business hours.
 I budget time around my schedule.